yavuztas/java-spring-fundamentals/README.md

 ```
 You can see [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) in wikipedia for details.

-After we explained OOP and the solid principals shortly we will go on containers, inversion of control and dependecy injection terms in programming and start explaining the fundamentals of Spring by giving some examples how they are used in Spring Framework.
+After we explained OOP and the solid principals shortly we will go on *containers, inversion of control and dependecy injection* and start explaining the fundamentals of Spring by giving some examples how they are applied in Spring Framework.

 ### IOC Containers and Dependecy Injection
 #### 1. What are Containers in software?